OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 Assignment policy overrides in place for this course These values are merged on top of assignment objects to provide course-specific policies.

-..warning: Needs more detail, especially in clarifying meaning of the second line.
+.. warning:: Needs more detail, especially in clarifying meaning of the second line.
 Might be helpful to include an example translation from a block of json file representing one assignment to its meaning for the course.

 evaluation_index.json
 =====================